Velocidex/presentations/presentations/2025-auscert-detection_workshop/sigma.md

 ### Converting a Vibe to a concrete detection

-* To convert a Sigma rule to a concrete detection:
+* To convert a Sigma rule to a concrete detection
     * **Field Mappings**: Mapping between abstract field names and concrete field names.